-s.t. $e_j^{(i)} \le 1$; i=1,2,3,4; j=1,..., n
+s.t. $e_j^{(i)} \le 1$; $i=1, 2, 3, 4$; $j=1, ..., n$

-3- The New Proposed Integrated DEA-BSC Model
+3. The New Proposed Integrated DEA-BSC Model

-In the present study an integrative BSC-DEA approach has been used. goal programming and weighting objective function methods are applied in order to evaluate relative efficiency of decision making units which includes $\therefore X_j$ Melli bank branches in west of Tehran and find relations between the four perspectives of the balanced scorecard (growth and learning, internal process, customer, financial).
+In the present study an integrative BSC-DEA approach has been used. goal programming and weighting objective function methods are applied in order to evaluate relative efficiency of decision making units which includes 21 Melli bank branches in west of Tehran and find relations between the four perspectives of the balanced scorecard.
 The Balanced Scorecard (BSC) is used as a tool for design of performance assessment indexes and DEA is used as a tool for evaluation of efficiency.
-Relations between 4 perspectives is in the following terms:
+Relations between 4 perspectives are in the following terms: